hindrikson/disaggregator-updated/docs/temporal.md

 - disaggregate_temporal_industry()
 - specific functions for disaggregating for CTS

 Below is a detailed explanation from the top-level function down to its sub-functions.
+We break down the function for "industry" and "power".

 - disaggregate_temporal()
     - disagg_applications_efficiency_factor()